Updated: 6 days ago

 Anyone taking part in all three sessions will automatically get an attendance certificate from me.
 Ok, I know that is not very exciting but here is what is...

 UPDATE!
-I am delighted to announce that in January we will be running a free webinar discussion group with the co-authors of Focus on Inquiry, Dr Dianne Oberg and Dr Jennifer Branch-Mueller.
+I am delighted to announce that on January 13th we will be running a free webinar discussion group with the co-authors of Focus on Inquiry, Dr Dianne Oberg and Dr Jennifer Branch-Mueller.
 Anyone who has joined in all three discussion sessions in October, November and December will get an automatic invite to join in this very personal session.
 We hope that our learning over the next few months will lead to a very interesting discussion in January.

 ALSO more to come but you will have to wait for the announcement!